| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 goodness-of-fit simulations in ergm

-This term adds one network statistic to the model equal to the weighted
+This term adds one network statistic to the model equal to the geometrically

-This term can only be used with undirected bipartite networks.
+decay parameter, which should be non-negative.
+This term can only be used with bipartite networks.

 decay |